Home - English - French - German - Italian - Portuguese - Spanish

 William B. Hillig

-Describes small batch production plants with a work force of
+Describes small batch production plants with a work force of 10 to

 50 people that produce 500 to 25,000 containers per day.